 I joined CLP as a summer intern in 2010.
 I was glad to be one of the members of the CLP family.
 I absolutely consider CIP as a precious training opportunity, which has directed me to where I want and need to develop.

 CIP not only gave me a taste of CLP culture, but also equipped me with project handling, problem solving and interpersonal skills.
 CIP provides university students with an insight into the real working world.
 It's a great opportunity to see how to apply the theories and models we've learned in lectures to a real-life work setting.
 I was able to work with professional and distinguished engineers, and was challenged in ways I could not imagine, but colleagues were always there to help me accomplish my task.
 It truly reflects one of the CLP core values: Cares for people.

 My time at CIP deepened my knowledge in various power distribution network operation as well as engineering projects management techniques.
 In addition to those technical learning, it was also interesting to learn how CLP exercises customer excellence by taking care of and fulfilling customers' needs.
-Furthermore, through joining various company activities, my communication and social networking skills are much strengthened.
+Furthermore, through joining various company activities, my communication and social networking skills were much strengthened.

 Mentorship is another key success in CIP.
 Patient guidance and encouragement from my mentor aroused my passion to work on the assigned project.
 I learnt and was inspired by him on how to put my mind-set into a real engineer.

-I joined the CLP family again after my graduation, and now I am an Assistant Engineer in Distribution Network Planning & Design.
+I joined the CLP family again after my graduation, and now I am an Engineer in Distribution Network Planning & Design.
 I have never expected to learn so much within the treasurable CIP period, and I am sure such learning and experience are really useful for my future career.
 Finally, I hope this experience would give you a better idea of what a career in CLP is actually like.